wilsonliaows/docs/on-prem.md

 ### Windows 64-bit

 The on-prem agent can be run as a Windows console application or as a Windows service.
-> NOTE: Installing and running the on-prem agent as a service require Administrator privileges.

 Run the on-prem agent in console mode by launching by `Workato` &rarr; `Run Agent (console)` shortcut in the Start Menu.
 You can use `Run Agent (console)` shortcut to ensure the agent is successfully connecting to Workato using the provided certificate.

 #### Using Windows Service
-* You need Administrator privileges to install the agent as a Windows service.
 * Installer automatically registers the agent as a Windows service called `WorkatoAgent`.
 * Note: Workato agent is not auto-started by default.
 Open **Control Panel &rarr; System and Security &rarr; Administrative Tools &rarr; Services &rarr; WorkatoAgent** service configuration to configure service auto-start.

 #### Uninstalling
-* You need Administrator privileges to uninstall the agent.
 * Use `Workato` &rarr; `Uninstall` shortcut to uninstall.
 * The service will shutdown automatically before uninstall.
 * Uninstalling the agent does not remove any configuration files that you've created or modified.

 #### Browsing log files
 * When the on-prem agent is running as a Windows service, log files can be found at: `%SYSTEMROOT%\System32\LogFiles\Workato`.
 There's also a shortcut to Workato log directory in the `Workato` group found in Start Menu for convenience.
-* Service log files are only accessible to Administrators.

 ### Linux 64-bit